 BPL Plasma also pays you through a referral program, where you may refer a relative or friend to donate their plasma.
 When the person you refer to donates plasma, they get total compensation while at the same time you’re earning extra cash as a referral bonus.

-Aside from that, they also have regular extra raffles or bonuses from bringing in families and friends.
+Aside from that, they also have regular extra raffles or bonuses for bringing in families and friends.
 So make sure to check their website regularly for extra bonuses.

 6. Biotest Plasma